 Not least because of the pandemic, there will be a few changes in the trade fair organizing domain.
 Energy Storage Europe (ESE) in Düsseldorf will not take place in the spring as usual, but from September 20th to 22th, and under a new name, Expo for Decarbonised Industries.
 Another difference is that the energy storage fair will be prevented from coinciding with the world-leading glass production fair Glasstec.
 According to Messe Düsseldorf, it shall create a “suitable platform for decarbonization of industries and businesses in Germany.”

 The fuel cell working group of Germany’s association for the mechanical and plant engineering industry VDMA has been bolstered by the appointment of Fabian Kapp.
 At the general meeting held online in February 2021, the Gräbener Maschinentechnik director was elected to the board and now sits alongside four fellow board members.
-Kapp explained: “The working group has decided to take a new strategic direction and focus more intently on fuel cell manufacturing technologies.”
+Kapp explained: “The working … Read more

 These days, hydrogen has become a focal point of discussion in Germany and at the highest echelons of the European Union.
 Gradually, the energy carrier is getting the attention it deserves.
 At last, despite the roadblocks, a breakthrough is imminent.